softprops/dynomite/README.md

 }.into();
 ```

-Please see [API documentation](https://softprops.github.io/dynomite) for how
+Please see the [API documentation](https://softprops.github.io/dynomite) for how
-to get started
+to get started.
+Enjoy.

 ## 📦 Install